acagastya/UserBabel/README.md

 ## How to use it?

 + Create a new Issue
-+ Add information of your home Wikinews
++ Tell which is your home Wikinews (more than one is okay)
-+ Add information about the languages that you speak
++ List the languages that you speak (and tell the degree of proficiency)
-+ Add information about the editor rights you have on various Wikinews
++ Add information about the editor rights you have on various Wikinews (editor, reviewer, syson/admin...)